wpisailbot/sailbot20-21/sailbot_ws/README.md

 # Additional Notes

-Rememeber to rebuild and resource every time you change the code! (otehrwise you will run the old code)
+Rememeber to rebuild and resource every time you change the code! (otherwise you will run the old code)